|7:30 am||Gates Open|

 The event will take place RAIN OR SHINE.
 In the event of severe weather, a decision will be made at the driver’s meeting to determine whether or not we will be running.
 If the decision is made to cancel the event earlier than that, you will be contacted by email.

 For events likely to sell out, online registration for members will typically open about 3 weeks prior to the event.
-Registration for non-members opens about 2 weeks prior to the event.
-Registration closes 7 pm the night prior to the event.
+Registration closes 11:59 pm the Friday prior to the event.
 Note: If the venue requires an access list, registration may close up to two weeks prior to the event.
 This will be noted on the event page in Motorsport Reg.

 All drivers must check in at registration the morning of the race, even if you pre-registered online.
 TSCC uses SCCA car classing.
 If you do not know what class you are in, please review the classing guide, or ask for help from one of the more experienced drivers the morning of the event or on one of the local autocross forums like autocross.us, TSCC’s official discussion forum, or our Facebook page.